 How are HSPT Scores Distributed?

 Unlike other standardized tests like SAT and ACT, the score distribution system for HSPT is different.
-HSPT is generally conducted at high schools and there are no national test centres for HSPT.
-If you are testing in the high school that requires the HSPT scores, then your score report will go to that school only.
-There are certain regions in which a group of high schools conduct the HSPT collectively.
-If you are appearing for such a group, then you can choose to send your scores to more than one high school by selecting the relevant codes for the schools of your choice on the HSPT test date.
-Therefore, the distribution of scores and the significance of the HSPT scores are dependent upon the high schools that are conducting the HSPT or are accepting HSPT scores.
+HSPT is generally conducted at high schools and there are no national test centres.
+If you are testing in the high school that requires these scores, then your score report will go to that school only.
+There are certain regions in which a group of high schools conduct this test collectively.
+If you are appearing for such a group, then you can choose to send your scores to more than one high school by selecting the relevant codes for the schools of your choice.
+Therefore, the distribution of scores and the significance of the scores are dependent upon the high schools that are conducting the HSPT or are accepting its scores.

 How to Score High in HSPT?

 Study well and have confidence in yourself.
-Tackle the questions asked in HSPT with a calm and confident frame of mind and nothing will be able to stop you from getting high HSPT scores!
+Tackle the questions with a calm and confident frame of mind and nothing will be able to stop you from getting high scores!